 I am a first year student studying language, am I eligible to apply?

-Yes, you are eligible to apply.
+Yes.
 However, it is preferred that you will have completed at least three language courses at the time you apply.

 I am an international student, am I eligible to apply?